 Once you’re done with your preparations, it’s time for the interview.
 The way you present yourself will be the first thing the interviewer notices.
 The job interview begins before you have even said a word.
 They will take note of your dress, grooming habits, and body language.
 Everyone at the workplace will be watching you, from the security guard to the receptionist.
 Making a good first impression is important.

 Dress appropriately for the type of workplace.
-It used to be simple; everybody used to just wear a suit to their job interview.
+It used to be simple; everybody used to wear a suit to job interviews.
 Now, you have to pay attention to each company’s corporate culture to determine how to dress for the job interview.
 A suit may be appropriate for certain jobs, but not all jobs require a suit.
 At start-ups and new media companies, business casual attire will suffice.
-The important thing is to look like you care, that you’ve put thought into wanting to get hired.

 Avoid arriving late at all costs — it shows that you’re irresponsible and don’t value their time.
 You also want to avoid arriving too early, as it also will throw off the hiring manager’s schedule and can leave you waiting for a while if they’re busy interviewing another person.

 Your body language is also extremely important.
 The hiring manager will not only be listening to your answer; they will be able to see how you respond to certain questions or if a nervous tic is distracting.
-Some of the tips are simple: be confident, give a firm handshake, don’t cross your arms, avoid nodding too much and make eye contact.
-There are also some you should avoid but are more difficult because they can be habits such as: don’t anxiously shake your leg, try not to sit too straight but don’t slouch, avoid touching your face and make eye contact but don’t stare.
+Some of the tips are simple: be confident, give a firm handshake, don’t cross your arms and avoid nodding too much and make eye contact.
+Here are some bad habits to avoid: don’t anxiously shake your leg, try not to sit too straight but don’t slouch, avoid touching your face and make eye contact but don’t stare.

 After all of that time preparing for the interview, the time finally arrives.
 You sit down with the hiring manager, and they hit you with “Tell me about yourself,” many people freak out, but you’ve done your homework.

 Don’t subject them to the same material found in your résumé; they’ve already read it.
 The résumé sparked their interest in the first place and netted you this job interview.
-Expand on those experiences and let them know things that aren’t listed on your résumé.
+Expand on those experiences and let them know things you didn’t list on your résumé.
 You’re trying to sell yourself, so avoid being humble.
 Usually, it’s seen as rude to brag about your positive qualities, but when you’re trying to get a job go ahead and brag about yourself.

 Avoid talking too much.
 Answering a question the right way is great, but keep your answers focused — don’t deviate into tangents about your personal life.
 It’s also important not to badmouth previous employers.
 It can make the interviewer think that it will happen again once you move on from their company.
 You should also avoid certain words; high performers in interviews tend to use more first-person pronouns, and they tend not to use absolutes like always and never.